amroscript/arduino-hp-controller/README.md

     - RTClib
     - DFRobot_GP8XXX

-    A. Open the Arduino IDE.
+    i.
+Open the Arduino IDE.
-    B. Go to `Sketch` > `Include Library` > `Manage Libraries...`
-    C. In the Library Manager, search for each library listed above and install it.
+    ii.
+Go to `Sketch` > `Include Library` > `Manage Libraries...` iii.
+In the Library Manager, search for each library listed above and install it.

 ## Software Documentation